This is a page dedicated to the memories of people who lived here before the park. Please contribute your memories too!

 More memories of Cowan St and a picture of the western end on Flickr here

-Memories of Albany Road, home of the Mills family and especially to my great grand aunt Clara Mills (Aunt Doll) and my great grandmother Sarah Ann Redman nee Mills
+….home of the Mills family and especially my great grand aunt Clara Mills (Aunt Doll) and my great grandmother Sarah Ann Redman, nee Mills.

 My great grand Aunt Clara Mills (nicknamed “Doll” possibly deriving from “Dolly”) was born in 1891 and was the ninth of ten children by Stephen and Jean Mills.
 Stephen was the son of a ropemaker from Hayle, a village on the north Cornwall coast who came to south London in the late 1860s to make a new life.